Skip to main content

 What volume level should I target for Model S custom lock sounds?

 Normalize to -3dB to -6dB peak.
 The Model S speakers handle this range cleanly.
-Unlike the Cybertruck, you don't want to push too hot — the premium speakers are accurate enough that distortion is noticeable.
+Unlike the Cybertruck, you don't want to push too hot: the speakers are accurate enough that distortion is noticeable.
 Start at -6dB and increase only if the sound is inaudible at 30 feet.

 Why does my older Model S say "Custom Sound Not Available"?